 1.1-mile out-and-back trail

-Next on my list of easy hikes in Sedona is the Boynton Vista Trail.
-This popular sunset hike offers easy-to-get-to, stunning views of Sedona’s red rocks.
+Next on our list of easy hikes in Sedona is the Boynton Vista Trail.
+This quick hike leads to one of Sedona’s well-known vortex sites, making it popular among those seeking energy hotspots as well as those chasing a great sunset view.

-Those looking for a longer hike can consider the Boynton Canyon Trail.
+Pro Tip: If you’re up for a longer and slightly harder hike, continue on the full Boynton Canyon Trail.
 This trail brings you 3 miles into the canyon and up 500 feet, totaling 6 miles roundtrip.

 10. Airport Mesa Trail